tmnestor/bert_local_dev/README.md

 1. Start with a small number of trials (3-5) for testing
 2. Use TPE sampler for best results
-3. Enable checkpointing for long runs
-4. Monitor early stopping behavior
+3. Monitor early stopping behavior
-5. Consider architecture-specific parameter ranges
+4. Consider architecture-specific parameter ranges

 ## Dependencies